hongarc/hongarc.github.io/blog/2025-04-15-filter-git-commits-to-check-who-normal-merged-a-pr-in-github.md

 ---
-title: "Filter Git Commits to Check Who Normal Merged a PR in GitHub"
+title: 'Filter Git Commits to Check Who Normal Merged a PR in GitHub'
-description: "Learn how to filter Git commits to identify who merged a PR and exclude irrelevant commits using a simple bash script."
+description: 'Learn how to filter Git commits to identify who merged a PR and exclude irrelevant commits using a simple bash script.'
 tags: [git, github, commits, merge, pr]
 authors: [Hongarc]
 ---